-Board Director Chuck Bernstein
+Board President Chuck Bernstein

 Chuck Bernstein is president and founder of Early Learning Institute, a Palo Alto-based educational organization that operates three child development centers and two private schools in the San Francisco Bay Area.
 The programs serve over 500 students and employ 125 teachers and administrators.
 Though his responsibilities are primarily administrative, he also teaches writing and presentation skills.